-The humble pencil is a ubiquitous and versatile drawing tool, and it's sometimes massively underrated in the world of tablets and iPads.
-To get the most out of it, there are some important considerations when picking your best pencils, which we will cover here, followed by an introduction to the most fundamental unit of drawing – line.
+The humble pencil is a ubiquitous and versatile drawing tool, and it's sometimes massively underrated in today's tech-focused worlds.
+To get the most out of it, there are some important considerations when picking out pencils, which we will cover here, followed by an introduction to the most fundamental unit of drawing – line.
 We've also got two exercises to help you create better lines.

 2B or not 2B?
 Picking the right grade of pencil for your drawing will help you make the best sketch possible.
 Graphite pencils are available in a scale of hardness from 9H (hard, pale) to 9B (soft, dark), with HB and F in the middle of the range.